Lo-res.info

 ANTI-ASSIMILATIONIST LANDSCAPE

-Through a study of two queer contemporary photographers working with landscape imagery, the author proposes a theory of anti-assimilationist landscape: a politicized rejection of the conventions of landscape imagery and the repressive systems of land ownership, gender, and nation-building it sustains.
-This essay follows two contemporary artists, Collier Schorr and David Benjamin Sherry, who have produced landscape images in sites with histories of gendered settler-colonial and white supremacist violence.
-The essay argues that their works function as both interpretation of those sites and a queer reclamation of them, enacting a political ecology of difference that can allow for a politics outside of the liberal humanist notion of nationhood and the fascist notion of "blood and soil."
-Arguing for its applicability to landscape theory and practice, the author contrasts this anti-assimilationist attitude to the prevailing twentieth-century concept of "eco-revelatory" design, proposing instead a queer aesthetics of obscuring and the potential of "becoming illegible" as a queer environmentalist practice.
+Through a study of two queer contemporary photographers working with landscape imagery, I proposes a theory of anti-assimilationist landscape: a politicized rejection of the conventions of landscape imagery and the repressive systems of land ownership, gender, and nation-building it sustains.
+Collier Schorr and David Benjamin Sherry make landscape images in sites with histories of gendered settler-colonial and white supremacist violence.
+The essay argues that their works function as both interpretation of those sites and a queer reclamation of them, enacting a political ecology of difference that can allow for a politics outside of the liberal democratic notion of citizenship rights and the fascist notion of ‘blood and soil.’
+Arguing for its applicability to landscape architecture theory and practice, I contrast this anti-assimilationist mode to the turn-of-the-millennium concept of ‘eco-revelation,’ proposing instead a queer aesthetics of obscuring and the potential of ‘becoming illegible’ as an environmentalist practice.